 - Knowledge of comments and secret formulas in spreadsheets.

 Metadata has a type of digital fingerprint that can change any part of a document, including other metadata.
 The most significant benefit of metadata is the advantage of doing more effective searches.
-Some metadata can be accessed in "properties" in MS Word Documents.
-Also, some emails in the, to and from fields are accessible.
+Some metadata remains accessible in "properties" in MS Word Documents.
+Also, some emails in the "to" and "from" fields are accessible.
 Once learned, these rules can help you win.

 Without an agreement, you have to turn over everything on your hard drive.
 The one problem that exists is unless you request the metadata; it is possible only to receive paper documents.
 So you must ask for the data in electronic form.
 If not, you will be digging through piles of paper.
 So specify that the file format is a raw native file format.
 This evidence would also include the metadata.